raunaqsaran/Getting-and-Cleaning-Data-Project/README.md

 4. Appropriately labels the data set with descriptive variable names.
 5. From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.

+###How to run the script:
+Run the script from the working directory by typing source("run_analysis.R") at the console